dajzegarraf/dajzegarraf.github.io/_pages/about.md

   - /about.html
 ---

-MSc in Economics candidate at Universidad de los Andes, Colombia.
-I have almost 4 years of experience in several research projects in developing countries.
-My academic interests are Development Economics, Political Economy and Economic History.
+MSc in Economics from Universidad de los Andes, Colombia.
+Over four years of experience working on research projects in developing countries.
+My academic interests are Political Economy, Development Economics, Environmental Economics, and Economic History.